 The story I hear more often than not is how perfect someone was for a particular posting and their amazement that they didn’t get a call.

 Of course, there are a lot of possible reasons why someone doesn’t get a response.
-It could be they were in too late.
+It could be they applied too late.
 It could be that there were requirements for the job that only became obvious once responses rolled in.
 Criteria that didn’t seem attainable are suddenly appearing on so many of the credentials of candidates received that those without it aren’t even considered.

 My only concern tonight is to address the possibility that you don’t communicate your areas of expertise in an easily absorbed manner.